skateboard/stock-tracker/README.md

 <br />

 # Introduction
-This is a discord bot that can track certain stocks and get information on certain stocks!
+This is a discord bot that can track certain stocks and get information on certain stocks using YahooFinance API

 # Commands
 	#Everyone